andrasq/node-qworker/README.md

 ## ChangeLog

+- 0.9.0 - factor out the filesystem advisory locks into their own package `qfslock`, remove qhash as a dependency
 - 0.8.3 - fix disconnect handling, fix clear idle timeout on new job
 - 0.8.2 - always have parent dismiss the worker, to avoid race conditions
 - 0.8.1 - only `sendTo` if connected